 - Get enough rest, exercise and maintain a healthy diet.

 When you feel ready, shift your energies from the problem to potential solutions.
-If you’re someone for whom thinking is stimulated by others, ask for help or even think about online support groups or professional support if appropriate.

-Shouldering a crisis or challenge on our own can be isolating and worsen our situation.
+Shouldering a crisis or challenge on your own can be isolating and worsen your situation.
 We all need others to a greater or lesser extent and you will be the best ambassador of what you need.
 The great paradox of life is that the more we are able to accept the twists and turns of life, the more we are able to cope and be resilient, and in turn, the better equipped we are to make the changes that we might desire.